Skip to main content

 Invalid or inactive token error

 Go to Dashboard, MCP and check that your token shows Active with a green dot.
-If you recently regenerated your token, you also need to update the claude_desktop_config.json file on your computer with the new token, and restart Claude Desktop.
+If you recently regenerated your token, update the token in your AI client configuration and restart the client.

 Colors or framework variables are wrong

 After changing anything in your Design System, go to Dashboard, MCP and click Sync to MCP.
-Changes to your Design System do not reach Claude automatically.
+Changes to your Design System do not reach the AI automatically.
 If the sync indicator shows an amber dot, your MCP configuration is out of date.

 Cannot list pages or push changes to WordPress